Keye TV News Cover Story Interview, April, 2014

 Project Manager: Audrey McKee

-Design Team: Matt Fajkus, AIA, Audrey McKee
+Design Team: Matt Fajkus, Audrey McKee

 Design Support: Sarah Johnson, Mitchell Peterson